Flowers and child at Chatfield Farms

 This writing workshop explores the wonders of winter.
 Choose your own adventure by picking your science topic and writing style.
 A guide will lead your students through discovery of a winter topic with a hands-on lesson in the morning followed by inspiration and guidance through the first three steps in the writing process after lunch.
 Students will get a chance to explore the wonders of winter on the farm and learn how to best express their learning through writing.

-Writing Style Options: Poetry, Narrative, Descriptive, Informative/Expository, and Persuasive
+Writing Style Options: Poetry, Narrative, Descriptive

 Self-Guided School Visit (All Grades)